Hands-on work

 Projects

-Applied research projects that demonstrate the methods from the dissertation in working systems — from physics simulation to live financial markets to real-world social networks.
+Applied research projects that demonstrate the principles from the research in working systems, be it from physics simulation to live financial markets to real-world social networks.

 Aerodynamic Shape Optimization via Genetic Algorithms